hpickles/pgp/Notes.md

 to get things to work.
 I've uploaded my test key to the public key server, but it doesn't seem to be pulling correctly yet.
 Instead, I have manually exported and imported my public keys.

+## Generate SSH key
+To generate the ssh key, use `gpg --export-ssh-key <userid>` to print the SSH key to the console.